TinzyWinzy/darbitlogistics/README.md

 ```

 ### Local Development Setup
-For local development, create a file named `.env.local` in the `morres-app` directory.
+For local development, create a file named `.env.local` in the `darlog-app` directory.
 This file is ignored by Git and will override production settings.
 Add the following to it:

 ```
 VITE_API_URL=http://localhost:3000